CalaisCalle/Project-Euler/README.md

 # My Attempts at Problems From Project Euler

 ## What/Why?
-[https://projecteuler.net/](Project Euler) is a series of mathematical and computational problems requiring a combination of both skills to solve.
+[Project Euler](https://projecteuler.net/) is a series of mathematical and computational problems requiring a combination of both skills to solve.
 The website was first recommended to me by a colleague and I decided to give it a go.
 With a bit of luck, it will help me to improve in both areas.